 Penguins get off to fast start in win over Flyers

 Seven players scored and the Pittsburgh Penguins rode a four-goal first period Tuesday to a 7-1 walloping of the visiting Philadelphia Flyers.
-Dominik Kahun had a goal and two assists, Sidney Crosby and Dominik Simon each had a goal and two assists, and the Penguins also got goals from Justin Schultz, Jared McCann, Jake Guentzel and Zach Aston-Reese in winning their second straight game and seventh in their past 10.
+Dominik Kahun, Sidney Crosby and Dominik Simon each had a goal and two assists, and the Penguins also got goals from Justin Schultz, Jared McCann, Jake Guentzel and Zach Aston-Reese in winning their second straight game and seventh in their past 10.

 Pittsburgh goaltender Matt Murray, coming off a shutout, gave up one goal on 30 shots.
 Oskar Lindblom scored for the Flyers, who lost their second in a row.